laravel/docs/helpers.md

 <a name="method-array-islist"></a>
 #### `Arr::isList()` {.collection-method}

-The `Arr::isList` method returns `true` if the given array's keys are sequential integers starting from 0:
+The `Arr::isList` method returns `true` if the given array's keys are sequential integers beginning from zero:

     use Illuminate\Support\Arr;